-(a)(b) The Auditor based compliance on these subparts of the standard after review of policy 14-2-DHS requiring, "" the Facility Administrator shall ensure that an administrative investigation and a referral for a criminal investigation, where appropriate, are completed for all allegations of sexual abuse."
-The current Investigator confirmed he is required to conduct an administrative investigation on all allegations of sexual abuse, regardless of whether the allegation is referred for criminal investigation.
-He indicated in accordance with policy 14-2-DHS, he is required to coordinate his investigation with any agency conducting the criminal investigation.
-He indicated his duties as an investigator, as described in his job position description, require his investigations to be thorough, prompt and objective.
-As there were zero allegations of sexual abuse reported at CCCC for the prior 12-months period, the audit period was extended to capture closed investigations that occurred since the facility's last audit.
-The Auditor completed a review of five randomly selected sexual abuse investigative files for the adjusted audit cycle, and found the investigation was completed promptly by a trained investigator and appeared to be thorough and objective.
+(a)(b) The Auditor based compliance with these subparts of the standard after review of Policy 14-2-DHS requiring, "The Facility Administrator shall ensure that an administrative investigation and a referral for a criminal investigation, where appropriate, are completed for all allegations of sexual abuse."
+The Facility Investigator at WCDC was interviewed and confirmed the facility is required to report all allegations of sexual abuse to the LPD for potential criminal action and coordinate an administrative investigation as well.
+He detailed his responsibilities as an investigator to include that his investigations must be thorough, prompt and objective.
+As noted throughout the report, WCDC had three allegations of sexual abuse during the audit period.
+The review of these investigative files found the investigations were completed promptly by a trained investigator and appeared to be thorough and objective.

-(c)(e)(f) The Auditor based compliance on these subparts of the standard after review of policy 14-2-DHS requiring, "Administrative investigation procedures include: preservation of direct and circumstantial evidence, including any available physical DNA evidence and any available electronic monitoring data; interviewing alleged victims, suspected perpetrators, an witnesses; reviewing prior complaints and reports of sexual abuse or assault involving the suspected perpetrator; assessment of the credibility of an alleged victim, suspect, or witness, without regard to the individual's status as detainee, staff, or employee and without requiring any detainee who alleged sexual abuse or assault to submit to a polygraph; an effort to determine whether actions or failures to act at the facility contributed to the abuse; documentation of each investigation by written report, which shall include a description of the physical and testimonial evidence, the reasoning behind credibility assessments, and investigative facts and findings; retention of such reports for as long as the alleged abuser is detained or employed by the agency or facility, plus five (5) years; coordination and sequencing of administrative and criminal investigations to ensure that a criminal investigation is not compromised by an internal administrative investigation." criminal investigations at CCCC are conducted by the Milan Police Department.
-The Warden confirmed the facility notifies this department upon every allegation of sexual abuse and waits to conduct the administrative investigation after consultation with the appropriate investigative offices within DHS.
-The Investigator indicated he would cooperate with any outside agency conducting the criminal investigation to include providing documents or other potential evidence they would need and endeavor to remain informed about the investigation's progress.
-The CCCC Investigator is a certified law enforcement member and indicated by policy and experience his protocols and determinations for administrative investigations are based on direct and circumstantial evidence; available physical DNA evidence; available electronic monitoring data; interviews note from alleged victims, suspected perpetrators, and witnesses; and reviewing prior complaints and reports of sexual abuse or assault involving the suspected perpetrator.
-He also confirmed that by policy and practice the departure of the alleged abuser or victim from the facility or agency's employment or control would not provide a basis for terminating an investigation.
-As there were zero allegations of sexual abuse reported at CCCC for the prior 12-months period, the audit period was extended to capture closed investigations that occurred since the facility's last audit.
-The Auditor reviewed five randomly selected sexual abuse investigative files from the adjusted audit cycle and found the file contents demonstrated compliance with the subpart (c) and policy 14-2-DHS protocol requirements.
+(c)(e)(f) The Auditor based compliance with these subparts of the standard after review of Policy 14-2-DHS requiring, "Administrative investigation procedures include: preservation of direct and circumstantial evidence, including any available physical DNA evidence and any available electronic monitoring data; interviewing alleged victims, suspected perpetrators, an witnesses; reviewing prior complaints and reports of sexual abuse or assault involving the suspected perpetrator; assessment of the credibility of an alleged victim, suspect, or witness, without regard to the individual's status as detainee, staff, or employee and without requiring any detainee who alleged sexual abuse or assault to submit to a polygraph; an effort to determine whether actions or failures to act at the facility contributed to the abuse; documentation of each investigation by written report, which shall include a description of the physical and testimonial evidence, the reasoning behind credibility assessments, and investigative facts and findings; retention of such reports for as long as the alleged abuser is detained or employed by the agency or facility, plus five (5) years; coordination and sequencing of administrative and criminal investigations to ensure that a criminal investigation is not compromised by an internal administrative investigation."
+WCDC has an MOU with LPD and, during interview the PSA Compliance Manager, Facility Investigator and the Warden confirmed the facility notifies the LPD upon every allegation of sexual abuse and waits to conduct the administrative investigation after consultation with the appropriate investigative offices within DHS/ICE/OPR.
+The Facility Investigator confirmed he remains in contact with these agencies providing assistance where needed.
+He also confirmed that based on his training and experience, his determinations for administrative outcomes are based on direct and circumstantial evidence; available physical DNA evidence; available electronic monitoring data; interviews note from alleged victims, suspected perpetrators, and witnesses; and reviewing prior complaints and reports of sexual abuse or assault involving the suspected perpetrator.
+He also confirmed that by policy, the departure of the alleged abuser or victim from the facility or agency's employment or control would not provide a basis for terminating his investigation.
+There were three allegations of sexual abuse reported at WCDC for the audit period.
+The Auditor reviewed these investigative files and found the file contents demonstrated compliance with the subpart (c) and Policy 14-2-DHS protocol requirements.